kawa-kokosowa/formhandler/README.md

 1. Provide an HTML form interface for that function.
 2. Provide the HTML-ified evaluation of sending corresponding POST/GET fields to aforementioned function.

-# In other words...

-Pipe input from web form to a Python function, pipe output back to a web page.
-Make this process require as little code as possible.

 Includes tools for automatically converting data returned from a function, to HTML, e.g., dict > html, list > html, etc.

 # Get started: